Iosevka-Mayukai/Iosevka-Mayukai/README.md

 These variant are Suitable for IDE, text editor, Vim, Emacs, terminal theme with powerline and glyph icons, such as OhMyZSH Powerlevel10K, Starship, Spaceship, and many more.

+Webfont type is available in each variant.
+Can be used for styling web apps font.

 ## Font Sample Specimen

 Some screenshot for sample speciment can see below.